Environment, Climate and Health Concentration

 - ENVR 500: Environmental Processes, Exposure and Risk Assessment

-- ENVR 580: Policy Design for Environmental Health Solutions
+- ENVR 580: Policy Design for Environment, Climate and Health

 – Community-driven research and environmental justice

-To be prepared for this concentration, you should have a bachelor’s degree with coursework in at least two of the following areas: biology, chemistry, calculus and nursing.
+To be prepared for this concentration, you should have a bachelor’s degree with coursework in at least two of the following areas: biology, chemistry, calculus and physics.

 In addition to coursework, this concentration will offer you practical, hands-on experience: